EvanHahn/evanhahn-dot-com/src/markdown-posts/2015-01-10-python-skip-header-csv-reader.md

 The call to `next` reads the first row and discards it.
 From there, you're ready to iterate through the actual data.

-You may instead wish to use a [`DictReader`][DictReader], which parses the first row as field names by default.
+You may instead wish to use a [`DictReader`][dictreader], which parses the first row as field names by default.
 For example:

 ```
 with open("mycsv.csv", "r") as csvfile: